iridium-browser/iridium-browser-ubuntu/tools/metrics/histograms/README.md

 pair {state, feature} as a separate entry in the same enum.
 If this causes a large explosion in data (i.e. >100 enum entries), a [sparse histogram](#When-To-Use-Sparse-Histograms) may be appropriate.
 If you are unsure of the best way to proceed, please contact someone from the OWNERS file.

-### Testing
+## Testing

 Test your histograms using `chrome://histograms`.
 Make sure they're being emitted to when you expect and not emitted to at other times.
 Also check that the values emitted to are correct.
 Finally, for count histograms, make sure that buckets capture enough precision for your needs over the range.

+In addition to testing interactively, you can have unit tests examine the values emitted to histograms.
+See [histogram_tester.h](https://cs.chromium.org/chromium/src/base/test/histogram_tester.h) for details.

-### Revising Histograms
+## Revising Histograms

-If you're changing the semantics of a histogram (when it's emitted, what buckets mean, etc.), make it into a new histogram with a new name.
+When changing the semantics of a histogram (when it's emitted, what buckets mean, etc.), make it into a new histogram with a new name.
 Otherwise the "Everything" view on the dashboard will be mixing two different interpretations of the data and make no sense.

-### Deleting Histograms
+## Deleting Histograms

 Please delete the code that emits to histograms that are no longer needed.
 Histograms take up memory.
 Cleaning up histograms that you no longer care about